 Attorney Stangl defended a client charged with homicide by intoxicated use of a motor vehicle and homicide by operation of a motor vehicle with a prohibited alcohol concentration charge.
 A young man was killed as a result of the accident.
 As a result of the defense he raised, the homicide charges were dismissed and an amended charging document was filed alleging less serious charges.

-Don't Wait on Your Reckless Homicide Defense Strategy
+Don't Wait on Your Homicide Defense Strategy

-Reckless homicide charges are among the most serious you can face in Wisconsin.
+Intentional homicide charges are among the most serious you can face in Wisconsin.
 With potentially decades in prison at stake, you need an experienced criminal defense attorney who understands these complex cases and has a proven track record of success.

 To this end, Attorney Stangl is pleased to offer at no-obligation a FREE 10-minute consultation to discuss the specifics of your case and take the first step in putting this stressful time behind you.